oracle-livelabs/adb/shared/adb-application-migration/migrate-postgre-sql-files-in-adbs/migrate-postgre-sql-files-in-adbs.md

 In this lab, you will:

+- Upload a file containing PostgreSQL SQL statements to your Object Storage bucket
 - Create a credential to access Cloud Object Storage
 - Use the `DBMS_CLOUD_MIGRATION.MIGRATE_FILE` Procedure to Translate a file that contains PostgreSQL statement to Oracle SQL